johnperry-math/AoC2023/More_Detailed_Comparison.md

 as well as some distinctive features I'm aware of in each language's approach.
 Otherwise, I'll avoid talking about personal preference.

+(Well after I began writing this, but a little before I finished, AdaCore published [a similarly-themed review](https://blog.adacore.com/should-i-choose-ada-spark-or-rust-over-c-c) that addresses quite a few different points.)

 ## Table of Contents

 * [Caveats and Disclaimers](#caveats-and-disclaimers)